Why should I use High Court Enforcement Officers instead of County Court Bailiffs?

 Can you enforce judgments awarded in other countries?

-If the defendant is based in England or Wales, then the judgment can be enforced by us.
+If the defendant is based in England or Wales or has assets located here, then the overseas judgment can be enforced by us.
 You can read more here.

 How can I apply to work for you?